pyserial/pyserial/documentation/pyserial_api.rst

             Returns an instance of :class:`bytes` when available (Python 2.6 and newer) and :class:`str` otherwise.

+    .. method:: read_until(expected=LF, size=None)

+        :param expected: The byte string to search for.
+        :param size: Number of bytes to read.
+        :return: Bytes read from the port.
+        :rtype: bytes

+        Read until an expected sequence is found ('\n' by default), the size is exceeded or until timeout occurs.
+If a timeout is set it may return less characters as requested.
+With no timeout it will block until the requested number of bytes is read.

+        .. versionchanged:: 2.5
+            Returns an instance of :class:`bytes` when available (Python 2.6 and newer) and :class:`str` otherwise.

     .. method:: write(data)

         :param data: Data to send.